danielvm-git/binance-trading-robot/README.md

 The objective of this project is to create a cryptocurrency buying and selling robot to operate from signals sent by TradingView.com indicators

 ## Description
-* @amfchef binance-trading-robot running on Firebase and Cloud Run hosting a Flask server using Docker.
+This is the same [@amfchef](https://github.com/amfchef) binance-trading-robot running on Firebase and Cloud Run hosting a Flask server using Docker.
-* I followed this [video](https://www.youtube.com/watch?v=t5EfITuFD9w) and migrated amfchef's [code](https://github.com/amfchef/binance-trading-bot) to run on [Firebase](https://firebase.google.com/)
+I followed this [video](https://www.youtube.com/watch?v=t5EfITuFD9w) and migrated amfchef's [code](https://github.com/amfchef/binance-trading-bot) to run on [Firebase](https://firebase.google.com/)

 ## Getting Started
 ### Dependencies
-### Check what you have
+#### Check what you have
 * check you JAVA version on Terminal or CMD
 ```bash
 java -version